Bou7mara/ALBEDO/README.md

 # ALBEDO

-A physically based ray tracer written in modern C++23.
+A physically based ray tracer built from the ground up in modern C++23.

 ## Status

-🚧 ALBEDO is currently in active development.
-CPU architecture / transport algorithms are optimized.
-But integrators and GPU pipelines are mapped out for future development.
+🚧 **ALBEDO is currently under development.**

 | System / Feature | Status | Implementation Notes |
 |---|---|---|